The European Antitrust Review 2015 • Section 4: Country chapters

 The decision of the Office can be appealed within 15 days from its delivery to the Council of the Office.
 Decisions of the Council of the Office may further be subject to a judicial review.

 The concentration may not be implemented before the decision of the Office on the concentration becomes final and binding, unless the Office grants an exemption for serious reasons.
+The decision on the exemption shall be issued by the Office within 20 working days from the filing of the request by the undertakings concerned.
+Granting of the exemption may be subject to conditions.
 Implementation of the merger before the final decision, as well as failure to notify the concentration, is subject to fines by the Office up to the statutory maximum of 10 per cent of the individual turnover of the infringing party.

 Cartels/agreements restricting competition